Julie and I felt that the time has finally come to put out a list of the Top 10 Best New York Waterfalls.

 That said, this is a living list so it can easily change as we add more waterfalls to our survey of the Big Apple.

 So without further ado, Julie and I present to you our Top 10 New York Waterfalls in reverse order…

 This impressively large waterfall was actually an urban waterfall within the heart of the city of Rochester.

 Yet even with the urban chaos and hydro infrastructure built in the immediate area, there was no denying the character and beauty of this waterfall despite all that was going on around it.

 We were able to see its entire face from an urban road bridge as well as a trail that gave us a more angled view from its brink.

-We even saw some locals angling at the base of the falls so there were plenty of ways to enjoy this place, which is always a plus when it comes to ranking waterfalls like this.
+We even saw some locals angling at the base of the falls.
+So there were plenty of ways to enjoy this place, which is always a plus when it comes to ranking waterfalls like this.

 What made this waterfall stand on this list was the unusual juxtaposition of that historic-looking railway tressel bridge standing high above this 40ft falls on the Genesee River.

-In any case, the combination of seeing this falls doing its thing while also seeing Autumn colors around it really stood out to us.
+So the combination of seeing this falls doing its thing while also seeing Autumn colors around it really stood out to us.